 Thankfully this is one of those recipes that fit the school lunch profile perfectly.
 No need to heat it up, it’s full of healthy veggies, and it’s quick to prepare.
 Every parent’s dream!

 Wanna make it even cooler?
 Send some spring rolls in a bento-style school lunch box!
 A glass or metal container will avoid the use of plastic and will keep the food even fresher.
 You can place some baking paper on the bottom to prevent the spring rolls from getting soggy and put the dipping sauce in a small dressing jar or tiny container.
 It doesn’t get more eco-friendly than this!

 So what kid-approved rainbow fillings would be ideal to fill these spring rolls with?

 Just as these make a perfect school lunch, they are an equally fantastic work lunch idea.
 You can cut and slice the veggies the night before while you cook the vermicelli noodles.
 Make the sauce and put in the fridge until the next morning.
 Roll them up before heading out the door, and you’re set!

 Eating healthy food in front of others is contagious.
 As soon as your colleagues start noticing your colorful lunches, they will begin enquiring about your way of eating.
 Before you know it, they will be asking you for recipes and tips.
 Isn’t that great to spread health and compassion?
 And you can replicate this everywhere you go!
 College, work trips, you name it!
 Leading by example is the way forward.

+This recipe was generously supported by our friends at NuttZo, makers of insanely creamy, nutritious, and delicious nut butter!
 Recipe and photos by Michelle Cehn, copyright of World of Vegan™, all rights reserved.
 Please note that this article contains affiliate links.
 Many thanks to NuttZo for supporting our work at World of Vegan!